How to Be Anonymous Online: 19 Tips to Protect Your Identity

 Can you be completely anonymous online?

-First, let’s answer the most burning question—does online anonymity even exist?
+First, let’s answer the most burning question — does anonymity online even exist?

 At the same time, many still confuse going completely incognito and simply protecting their personal information online.
 In fact, while anonymity and privacy are closely related, there’s a drastic difference between these two concepts.
 Here are some details.